gytterberg/technical-interview-prep/algorithms/3-data-structures/3-prefix-search.md

 # Prompt

-Given a "book" and a string to search for, return the character index for every word that begins with that string.
+Given a "book" and a string to search for, return an array of the character indices for every word in the book that begins with that string.

 The book will be given as two things: a book id and a string of English text.
 The search should be case *insensitive*.

 Follow-up: consider the possibility of repeated searches through the same book.